Decentralized Multi-Agents by Imitation of a Centralized Controller: Methods

-In order to perform imitation learning to decentralize the centralized expert policy, we adapt DAgger to the multi-agent setting.
-There are many ways DAgger can be applied to multi-agents, but we implement a method that best allows the theoretical analysis from \cite{DAgger} to apply: Namely after training the expert, we do supervised learning on a single neural network with disconnected components, each of which corresponds to a multi-agent.
+To perform imitation learning to decentralize the expert policy, we adapt DAgger to the multi-agent setting.
+But we note that the proposed framework could handle a myriad of imitation learning algorithms, such as Forward Training \cite{ross2010efficient}, SMILe \cite{ross2010efficient}, SEARN \cite{daume2009search}, and more.

+There are many ways DAgger can be applied to multi-agents, but we implement a method that best allows the theoretical analysis from \cite{DAgger} to apply: Namely after training the expert, we do supervised learning on a single neural network with disconnected components, each corresponding to one of the agents.